peterchowacademy/the-docs/docs/coding-practices/Backend/Non-SNS/Non-SNS.md

 Setting -> Workspace -> Check (Editor: format On Save)

-5. Add a dir under .../notion (same level as your Application.java) and add a file `NotionConfigProperties.java`
+5.Add a dir under .../notion (same level as your Application.java) and add a file `NotionConfigProperties.java`

 Add in String params